 Salary and Benefits:

-We offer a competitive salary that is consistent with Land Trust Alliance practices, with excellent benefits, including group medical and dental insurance, travel reimbursement, training opportunities, 30 days of paid holiday and vacation time, and a voluntary 403b retirement plan after six-month evaluation period.
-The top end of the starting salary for this position is $60,000 per year for 40 hours per week, depending on qualifications.
+We offer a competitive salary that is consistent with Land Trust Alliance practices, with excellent benefits, including group medical and dental insurance, travel reimbursement, training opportunities, 30 days of paid holiday and vacation time, and a simple IRA with employer match.
+The salary range for this position is $55-70,000 per year for 40 hours per week, depending on qualifications.
+The successful candidate could also choose to work less than 40 hours per week if desired.